Gao-tech1/AAE6102-Assignment2/README.md

 The Earth’s gravitational potential exhibits high spatial frequency content that induces periodic variations in LEO orbital elements.
 To constrain orbit errors below the decimeter level, gravity field models of degree and order ≥ 10 must be coupled with recursive estimation of time-varying spherical harmonics.
 Inadequate modeling leads to meter-scale along- and cross-track deviations within hours, severely degrading navigation solutions.

 - **Atmospheric Drag**
 Atmospheric drag is the dominant non-gravitational perturbation in LEO, driven by thermospheric density fluctuations that respond rapidly to solar and geomagnetic forcing.
-Empirical models such as JB2008 reduce along-track dispersion but leave residual uncertainties of several centimeters per minute of propagation  ([Modelling and prediction of atmospheric drag coefficients in LEO ...](https://www.sciencedirect.com/science/article/abs/pii/S0273117724010962?utm_source=chatgpt.com), [Atmospheric drag uncertainty quantification for orbit determination ...](https://www.sciencedirect.com/science/article/abs/pii/S0273117725003540?utm_source=chatgpt.com)).
+Empirical models such as JB2008 reduce along-track dispersion but leave residual uncertainties of several centimeters per minute of propagation.
 Incorporating on-board accelerometer measurements can partially mitigate drag mis-modeling but entails added mass and power consumption constraints.

 - **Rapid Orbital Variation and High Velocity**
 LEO platforms orbit with velocities of 7.1–7.8 km/s and complete a revolution in 90–110 minutes, resulting in line-of-sight geometry changes of several degrees per second.
 Such rapid dynamics shorten the coherence time for batch orbit fits and amplify Doppler estimation errors, necessitating sub-second update rates in navigation filters to preserve measurement integrity.